 My name is Kjell Bunjes and I'm currently living in Germany.
-I am Team Leader, Concept Artist and Art Director of the upcoming Action Adventure Mindworld.
-Creating art is a passion of mine for about 3 years now and I'm also fascinated by Psychology.
-Learning about Social Dynamics, Body Language and Leadership Philosophies is something I do on a daily basis for more than 7,5 years already.
+I am interested in 2D Game Art and also Coding.
 This profile has been in use since Winter 2009 and grown ever since.
 I appreciate the interest that the ModDB community has shown up to here and I hope to inspire even more people out there.
 You can get notifications about my updates, if you click on the track-button on the right-hand side.
 Whenever you have a question, don't hesitate to write me a private message, I usually respond within 10 hours (except for weekends).
 At last, I hope that everyone has a great time and enjoys what he or she is currently doing in life.

 Posted by iQew on Mar 5th, 2012

 There are currently positions open for the following jobs: